 Only on Alex’s Trail at DuMont Meadow, which can support occasional and light horseback riding use.

 Hunting is prohibited at Kirchner Woods and Wiessner Woods per donor wishes.
-Hunting within legal seasons in accordance with the Vermont Department of Fish and Wildlife rules and regulations is permitted on all other SLT-owned properties.
+Hunting and fishing within legal seasons in accordance with the Vermont Department of Fish and Wildlife rules and regulations is permitted on all other SLT-owned properties.
 Trapping is not allowed on any SLT-owned properties.